microbadger/twisp/README.md

 ![Twisp](http://i.imgbox.com/52TO2ziT.png)

-Twisp follows specified keywords and people using Twitter streaming API, and save matching tweets as JSON in PgSQL.
+Twisp follows specified keywords and users using Twitter streaming API, and save matching tweets as JSON in PgSQL.

 ## Requirements